Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 ### Optional: Dual Audio (Dubbed + Subbed)

-Including both English dubbed and Japanese audio tracks is possible, but requires additional processing to combine the streams before authoring.
+Including both English dubbed and Japanese audio tracks is theoretically possible, but requires additional processing to combine the streams before authoring.

 After testing the available One Pace releases, I found that the subbed versions use **burned-in subtitles** rather than separate subtitle tracks.
 As a result, creating a Blu-ray with both audio tracks and optional subtitles is not as straightforward as it may seem.